MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 ## Task labels

-You can apply labels on tasks and use this capability to quick see what they have in common, to sort or filtering.
+You can apply labels on tasks and use this capability to quickly see what they have in common, to sort or filtering.
 To know more, see  [Use labels to sort tasks in Microsoft Project for the web.](https://support.microsoft.com/office/use-labels-to-sort-tasks-in-microsoft-project-for-the-web-32dfc732-7bbc-48f0-9d17-672ddcd1905c)

 ## Understanding the impacts of duration, resource calendars, and project calendars on tasks
 A task's duration is defined as the number of working hours between the start time of the start date and end time of the finish date of the task.
 By default, Project for the Web defines duration units of measure as follows: